Kseredick95/READMEgenerator/README.md

-# Readme Genterator
+# Readme Generator

 ## Description
-Fill out the prompts to generate a Readme markdown file
+Program will generate a README markdown based off of prompts.

 ## Table of Contents
 * [Installation](#installation)